 - Cases where all the parties believe that they have a strong case and are therefore unwilling to explore settlement.
 A neutral assessment of the strengths of each case may be useful to break the deadlock.

 Where the parties are uncertain about whether Neutral Evaluation is suitable, mediation would usually be a better Alternative Dispute Resolution (ADR) option at the start, if all the parties are open to exploring settlement.

 Motor Accident and Personal Injury Claims

 If you have a personal injury or a "non-injury motor accident claim" (NIMA for short), your case will be automatically referred for a very brief form of Neutral Evaluation.
 You will receive a notice from the Court about the details of the session.
 Lawyers normally represent the relevant insurers and clients at the brief neutral evaluation session.
-A Judge in the State Courts Centre for Dispute Resolution will make an assessment of the likely outcome at trial.
+A Judge at the CDRC will make an assessment of the likely outcome at trial.
 You need not attend the first session if you have a lawyer representing you or your insurer.
 Where necessary, you may be directed to be present in subsequent sessions.
 You are advised to consult a lawyer for legal advice on such a matter.

 The State Courts together with the Singapore Academy of Law published a reference book entitled Guidelines for the Assessment of General Damages in Personal Injury Cases.
 This guide informs parties of the estimated quantum of damages that can be expected from the wide range of injuries suffered, and is useful for parties to make informed decision in settling their cases involving personal injury.
 This guide is also used by lawyers at the brief Neutral Evaluation sessions for personal injury claims.
 Click here for an extract from the book on neck injuries.